pingcap/docs/tiup/tiup-component-cluster-display.md

 ### -N, --node

 - Specifies the node to check.
-If this option is not specified, all nodes are queried.
+If this option is not specified, all nodes are checked.
 The value of this option is a comma-separated list of node IDs.
 You can get the node IDs from the first column of the cluster status table returned by the [`tiup-component-cluster-display`](/tiup/tiup-component-cluster-display.md) command.
 - Data type: `STRINGS`
 - If this option is not specified in the command, all nodes are checked by default.

 > **Note:**
 >
-> If the `-R, --role` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are queried.
+> If the `-R, --role` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are checked.

 ### -R, --role

 - Specifies the role to check.
 If it is not specified, all roles are checked.
 The value of this option is a comma-separated list of node roles.
 You can get the roles of nodes from the second column of the cluster status table returned by the [`tiup-component-cluster-display`](/tiup/tiup-component-cluster-display.md) command.
 - Data type: `STRINGS`
-- If this option is not specified in the command, all roles are selected by default.
+- If this option is not specified in the command, all roles are checked by default.

 > **Note:**
 >
-> If the `-N, --node` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are queried.
+> If the `-N, --node` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are checked.

 ### -h, --help